newbit1/rootAVD/README.md

 </details>

 ### Change Logs
+#### [November 2022]
+* [rootAVD.sh] - Added FAKEBOOTIMG Argument that creates a fake Boot.img which can be patched directed from the Magisk APK
 #### [March 2022]
+* [rootAVD.sh] - Added toggleRamdisk Argument that toggles between patched and stock ramdisk
 * [rootAVD.sh] - Changed the need of a Magisk.zip file
 * [General] - Added Use Case Examples as Gif
 * [General] - Added Option to Download older Magisk Versions